Sanket-DataMinds/Northwinds_db/README.md

 where hire_date = (select max(hire_date) from employees);
 ```

-### Q9.Show the average unit price rounded to 2 decimal places, the total units in stock, total discontinued products from the products table.
+### Q9.
+Show the average unit price rounded to 2 decimal places, the total units in stock, total discontinued products from the products table.

 ```sql
 SELECT round(avg(Unit_Price), 2) AS average_price,